pkeroulas/st2110-toolkit/capture/dpdk/README.md

 * Results

 **15% pkts dropped by interface**.
-This is due to libcap that makes too many copies and syscalls and that should be improved "soon" according to community.
+This is due to libcap that makes [too many copies and syscalls and that should be improved later](https://inbox.dpdk.org/users/20200723165755.46cef46c@hermes.lan/).

 ### Solution